The Divorce Financial Checklist for the Recently Separated

 There is a lot of important information to collect as part of a divorce financial checklist.
 Be sure to gather anything involving money, including insurance policies, bank statements, investment or business papers, tax returns, and car registrations and titles.

 Don’t wait until you’re officially divorced to start planning for your new life financially.
-Start things off right with a new budget just for you, including a rundown of your needs, wants, and expected monthly income.
+Start things off by managing money after separation with a new budget just for you, including a rundown of your needs, wants, and expected monthly income.

-In addition, it’s a good time to either start an emergency fund or come up with a new, realistic goal for savings.
+In addition, it’s a good time to start investing in an emergency fund or a new, realistic goal for savings.

 Review Beneficiaries